efellemedia/docs/fieldtypes/replicator.md

 The replicator fieldtype is our most advanced fieldtype to date.
 We pretty much took the concept of the Matrix, and jammed it into a single re-usable fieldtype.
 The replicator fieldtype opens up a whole other world of possibilities in structuring and delivering content.
 With it, you have the ability to dynamically add and control content needs on the fly.

-## Casts
+## Data Structure
 Replicator fieldtypes return their values as a `Collection`.
 Furthermore, each field nested within **sets** is casted appropriately to their assigned fieldtype.

-### JSON Example
+If no content is present, an empty `Collection` instance is returned.

 The following example shows the makeup of the stored value for replicators.
 They are an array of sets added during the process of adding or updating an entry.
-Note how each added set contains a copy of it's own information as well as the data value supplied by the user.
+Note how each added set contains a copy of it's own information in tangent with the value supplied by the user under the data attribute.

 ```json
 [